 The “formal cause” of the economic process is its immanent intelligibility.
-The formal cause consists in the primary relativities or general laws of the process, which hold in any number of instances.
-In the formal cause we apprehend many things as one; we grasp all in a unified view.
+The formal cause consists in the primary relativities or general laws which explain the process, and which hold in any number of instances.
+In the formal cause we apprehend many things as one; we grasp all in a unified view and as a unified whole.
 The formal cause contains the normative theory but explains both equilibria and disequilibria.
-Particular boundary conditions, such as past and future prices and quantities are relatively insignificant for the analysis; these boundary conditions are further determinations that are contingent from the very fact that they have to be obtained from a non-systematic manifold.
+Particular boundary conditions, such as past and future prices and quantities – a staple of university textbooks – are relatively insignificant for the analysis; these boundary conditions are further determinations that are contingent from the very fact that they have to be obtained from a non-systematic manifold.
 (CWL 3, 491-6/)

 Taking into account past and (expected) future values does not constitute the creative key transition to Functional Macroeconomic Dynamics.
 Those familiar with elementary statics and dynamics (in physical mechanics) will appreciate the shift in thinking involved in passing from (static) equilibrium analysis (of a suspended weight with subscripts for time not needed)…to an analysis (of, say, the motions of planets or pendula) where attention is focused on second-order differential equations, on d2θ/dt2, d2x/dt2, d2y/dt2, on the primary relativities of a range of related forces, central, friction, whatever.
 Particular secondary boundary conditions in Functional Macroeconomic Dynamics, past and future pricings and quantities (analogous to a particular planet’s particular past or future angular position, velocity, acceleration), are relatively insignificant for the analysis of the primary relativity immanent in, and applicable to, every instance of the process.
 What is significant is the Leibnitz-Newtonian shift of context.
 [McShane, 1980, 127]